 A Systematic Withdrawal Portfolio (SWP) is a conventional investment portfolio invested in stock and bond funds from which periodic withdrawals are made to generate the retirement income.
 The withdrawals may be more than the interest, dividend and other distributions from the portfolio, and so they may require liquidation of the principal.
 This is one of the most common strategies used to generate retirement income.
 An SWP accommodates flexibility to structure any type of withdrawal pattern, while allowing the retiree to maintain control of the assets and their investment direction, and also provides the opportunity to leave a legacy.

 Each strategy and product has its pros and cons, and for most retirees a mix of two or more of these strategies will generate an income plan with risk and reward balanced to their profile.
-The Income Discovery tool allows you to find an optimal income strategy for each client by mixing the aforementioned strategies and products.
+Income Discovery allows you to find an optimal income strategy for each client by mixing the aforementioned strategies and products.